 Boy Erased is a movie based on the story of Garrard Conley (Jared), starring Lucas Hedges.
 The story is about a conservative Baptist Pastor who found it difficult to accept his gay son.

-The problem with “Boy Erased”
+The problem with the movie “Boy Erased”

-Is there a Bible cure?
+Bottom line, is there a Bible cure?